JMess87/EmployeeTracker/README.md

 # Title
+Employee Tracker
 ## Description
-Create a command line applications to create view and manage a CMS to manager and track employees.
+Create a command line application to create view and manage a CMS to manager and track employees.

+## Link to git hub

-## Link to
+## Link to video walk through

 ## Installation Instuctions
-From the command link navigate to the EmployeeTracker file and install npm I , npm i mysql2 , npm i , npm i console.table
+From the command link navigate to the EmployeeTracker

+1. Use command npm i to install depencies form the npm library
+2. npm i mysql 2
+3. npm i console.table
+4. Go ahead and create your database and seed it with the information that can be found in the schema file in the db folder.

+## Screen Shots

-Resources
+## Resources

 Console Table - https://www.npmjs.com/package/console.table , https://developer.mozilla.org/en-US/docs/web/api/console/table

 mysql2 - https://www.npmjs.com/package/mysql2#installation